Workers’ Compensation Injuries

-In many cases the party identified as responsible for a construction site accident is the employer, a coworker, or simply the injured worker.
-Under these circumstances, a Workers’ Compensation claim is handled by the Department of Labor and Industries, which determines benefits according to its own guidelines and regulations.
-However, when the negligence of someone other than the regular employer contributes to a construction site injury – or if an accident takes place off-site from the usual workplace – workers may be eligible to bring a third-party liability claim for additional compensation and benefits.
-Unlike workers’ compensation claims, there is practically no limit to the amount of awards in third-party liability claims.
-This means that an injured worker may receive further medical benefits, wage-loss compensation, and additional damages for personal pain and suffering.
+If the party responsible is the employer, a coworker, or simply the injured worker, a Workers’ Compensation claim is handled by the Department of Labor & industries.
+However, when the negligence of someone other than the regular employer contributes to a construction site injury, or if an accident takes place off-site, workers may be eligible to bring a third-party liability claim for additional compensation and benefits.
+Unlike Workers’ Compensation claims, there is practically no limit to the amount of awards in third-party liability claims.
+This means an injured worker may receive further medical benefits, wage-loss compensation, and additional damages for personal pain and suffering.

 Construction site accident claims are often highly complicated because of the multi-faceted structure of the industry.
-Building projects can include multiple contractors and sub-contractors, rental businesses, workers hired by different companies, various property owners and equipment manufacturers.
-This can make it challenging to identify a responsible party.
-Injured workers need experienced, knowledgeable and dedicated legal representation to evaluate the viability of their claim and aggressively pursue the benefits and compensation they deserve.
 Emery Reddy’s Construction Accident Attorneys can help clients recover the maximum compensation entitled by Washington law.
 We founded our practice on a commitment to advocating for workers’ rights, and are proud of our record protecting the injured and disabled.
-Contact one of our attorneys today for a free consultation on your third party liability or workers’ compensation claim.

 Repetitive Stress Injuries

-Repetitive stress injuries – also known as repetitive strain – involve conditions that arise from placing excessive stress on a joint.
-A repetitive stress injury results when the same or similar actions are performed again and again.
+Repetitive stress or strain injuries involve conditions that arise from placing excessive stress on a joint by performing the same or similar actions again and again.
 Stress to a joint pulls on surrounding tissues, including tendons, muscles and bursae.
-The repetitive nature of the action means that an important part of the anatomy has insufficient time to recover, until the affected area swells and becomes painful.
+Without time to recover, the affected area swells and becomes painful.

 Carpal Tunnel Syndrome